howardabrams/learning-frc-robotics/docs/present.md

 ==========================

-Reading tutorials that are to the point and creating simplistic classes can be helpful, we really wanted a visual component to this learning.
+Reading tutorials that are to the point and creating simplistic classes can be helpful, but we really wanted a visual component to this learning.
 In this class...

   (DEMO: Highlight the `step()` method in `MyRobot.java`

-The student has a pretend robot that only changes its X coordinate.
+The student has a pretend their robot moves by changing its X coordinate.
 However, the student can take their simple robot, and add it to a Game.

   (DEMO: Highlight the `MyGame.java`)